-The Coca-Cola logo has not changed much since 1885, proving that well-designed logos can stay fresh well into the future.
+The iconic Coca-Cola logo has transitioned elegantly since it’s original trademarking around 1887.
+Proving that well-designed logos can stay fresh well into the future.
 Therefore a logo needs to be timeless, versatile and flexible.
 Today’s businesses are expanding and shifting into new markets and a good logo, like the Pepsi logo, can change but remain memorable.

 At Laughton Creatves creating a memorable and adaptable logo, brand identity design for you is imprinted in our design process.
 Contact Us to get your project started now.